Nuclear Medicine Technology Program (Minnesota)

 The nuclear medicine facility at Mayo Clinic is the largest in the region, performing more than 26,000 procedures annually.
-These procedures are performed at multiple locations on the Mayo Clinic campus: Mayo Clinic Hospital, Methodist Campus, two sites at Mayo Clinic Hospital, Saint Marys Campus and via a mobile service.
+These procedures are performed at multiple locations at Mayo Clinic — one site at Mayo Clinic Hospital, Methodist Campus; two sites at Mayo Clinic Hospital, Saint Marys Campus; and via a mobile service.

 As a nuclear medicine student, you have access to many specialized computers; 16 gamma cameras — nine with advanced single-photon emission computerized tomography (SPECT) and SPECT-CT capabilities (for attenuation correction, anatomical localization and more) — and two with solid state detectors; one stand-alone PET system; four combined positron emission tomography and computerized tomography (PET-CT) scanners; and one cyclotron facility.

-In addition to the two hospitals, the Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex and substantial research and education facilities.
+In addition to the two hospital campuses, which make up Mayo Clinic Hospital — Rochester, the Mayo Clinic campus in Rochester, Minnesota, includes an extensive outpatient complex and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

 When you complete the Nuclear Medicine Technology Program, you receive a certificate of completion from Mayo School of Health Sciences and, if applicable, a baccalaureate degree from your college or university.

 Graduates are eligible to take the professional certification examinations given by the Nuclear Medicine Technology Certification Board and the American Registry of Radiologic Technologists.